The Halfway House

 Plot

 During World War II, various people converge on the Halfway House, an inn in the Welsh countryside.
-In flashback, we see the events that led them there.
-In Cardiff, David Davies, a famous orchestra conductor, is advised by his doctor to cancel a tour and rest.
+In the previous scenes, we see the events that led them there.
+In Cardiff, David Davies, a famous orchestral conductor, is advised by his doctor to cancel a tour and rest.
 In London, Richard French and his wife Jill argue over their young daughter Joanna, who overhears them from outside discussing divorce.
-At Parkmoor Prison, Captain Fortescue, a thief expelled from service, is released.
-In a Welsh port, merchant captain Harry Meadows and his wife Alice quarrel about their deceased son, a victim of the U-boats.
+At Parkmoor Prison, Captain Fortescue, a thief expelled from the service, is released.
+In a Welsh port, merchant captain Harry Meadows and his wife Alice quarrel about their deceased son, a victim of a U-boat attack.
 Black marketeer Oakley departs from London for some fishing, while Margaret and her Irish fiancé Terence take a train from Bristol.
+Margaret and Terence face the end of their relationship when Terence accepts a diplomatic post in Berlin.